This website is intended for individuals living in the United States.

 What is NKX019?

-NKX019 is an investigational cell therapy.
-It is designed to target and eliminate the cells in the body that can lead to systemic sclerosis, inflammatory myopathy, and ANCA-associated vasculitis.
-Academic studies of a small number of autoimmune patients treated with other cell therapy products have indicated that if these cells can be eliminated, the harmful antibodies that attack the body’s own tissues in systemic sclerosis, inflammatory myopathy, and ANCA-associated vasculitis may also be eliminated.
+NKX019 is an investigational cell therapy being studied for systemic sclerosis (SSc or scleroderma), idiopathic inflammatory myopathy (IIM or myositis), and ANCA-associated vasculitis (AAV or polyangiitis).
+It is designed to target and remove the cells that may trigger harmful antibodies, which attack the body’s own tissues in these conditions.
+Academic studies of a small number of autoimmune patients treated with other cell therapy products have indicated that if these cells can be eliminated, the harmful antibodies that attack the body’s own tissues in SSc, IIM and AAV may also be eliminated.
 This could potentially slow or stop progression of the disease.

+NKX019 is made from natural killer (NK) cells, which are white blood cells and a normal part of everyone’s immune system.
+For this study, NK cells are collected from healthy donors and specially processed into NKX019.
 NKX019 is made from white blood cells called natural killer (NK) cells.
+NK cells are the immune system’s first responders and possess a unique, natural ability to target and kill disease-causing cells.
 NK cells are a normal part of the immune system and are present in everyone.
-The source cells used in NKX019 are collected from healthy donors and then processed.
+The NK cells used in NKX019 are collected from healthy donors and then processed for use in NK cell therapy.

 What tests and assessments are required?